karlcswanson/phoneboard/README.md

 # Phoneboard
-Phoneboard is a dashboard for Twilio conference rooms and JK Audio AutoHybrid IP2 devices.
+Phoneboard manages Twilio conference rooms and JK Audio AutoHybrid IP2 devices.
+This dashboard software was developed for the Global Leadership Network to provide live translation to GLS satellite sites.

 ## Screenshots